 The trip students will take with Noor Academy will undoubtedly be one-of-a-kind.
 They get to study with their new cartoon pals,

 Noor and Nora!
-This will motivate them to study and alter their minds more than you believe.
+This will motivate them to study and alter their minds more than they believe.

 Beginning with the fundamental alphabet and progressing to a more complicated grammatical structure and Arabic sentences.